kevin-04-03/SkyScanner_Mobile/README.md

 # :airplane: Flightscry :airplane:
-Model answer for the Skyscanner mobile development task
+Answer for the Skyscanner mobile development task